-If doubt or concerns exist with regards to any of the quality aspects of a line, a third year's data can be requested by the Committee.
+If doubt or concerns exist regarding any of the quality aspects of a line, a third year's data can be requested by the Committee.

-6. GENERAL GUIDELINES FOR SUBMISSION OF BREEDERS' SAMPLES TO SAGL FOR ANALYSIS
+6. GENERAL GUIDELINES FOR SUBMISSION OF BREEDERS' SAMPLES FOR ANALYSIS TO SAGL

-6.1 DISPATCHMENT OF SAMPLES
+6.1 DISPATCH OF SAMPLES

-- 6.1.1 Samples may be forwarded by courier or hand delivered to the SAGL's premises. - 6.1.2 The cover letter accompanying the samples should contain the following information: - Breeder company name - Name and contact information (telephone number and e-mail address) of the person(s) submitting the samples - Name and contact information (E-mail -, postal and physical address) of the person(s) to receive the quality analysis report - Production region / type e.g. winter rainfall, winter dryland, irrigation, etc. - Samples submitted for first year, provisional or final release - Clearly indicate lines that should be evaluated against the relaxed release criteria for high-yielding lines - The name of the biological standard cultivar included - A list of the names of the breeder lines to be analysed - A list of the names of the localities where the samples were planted

-- 6.1.3 A copy of the appropriate cover letter should be placed in each bag of the consignment. - 6.1.4 Each sample bag should be clearly marked with the breeder line name, sample code (if applicable) and locality. - 6.1.5 Breeder line names should be the same throughout from the first year to the final year of analysis to ensure traceability.
+- 6.1.1 Samples may be forwarded by courier or hand delivered to the SAGL's premises. - 6.1.2 The cover letter accompanying the samples should contain the following information: - Breeder company name - Name and contact information (telephone number and e-mail address) of the person(s) submitting the samples - Name and contact information (E-mail -, postal and physical address) of the person(s) to receive the quality analysis report - Production region / type e.g. winter rainfall, winter dryland, irrigation, etc. - Samples submitted for first year, provisional or final release - Clearly indicate lines that should be evaluated against the relaxed release criteria for high-yielding lines - The name of the biological standard cultivar included - A list of the names of the breeder lines to be analysed - A list of the names of the localities where the trials were planted - 6.1.3 A copy of the appropriate cover letter should be placed in each bag of the consignment. - 6.1.4 The samples should be packaged in bags made from a material that will not tear.
+The sample bags should be marked clearly with the line and locality names. - 6.1.5 The samples should be sorted and placed in bags according to the information on the cover letter (e.g., production area, biological standard / line name, year of release and locality). - 6.1.6 Breeder line names should be kept the same from the first year to the final year of analysis to ensure traceability.